Robust Large Margin Deep Neural Networks: Introduction

 There were various attempts to provide a theoretical foundation for the representation power, optimization and generalization of DNNs.
 For example, the works in \cite{Cybenko1989,Hornik1991} showed that neural networks with a single hidden layer -- shallow networks -- can approximate any measurable Borel function.
 On the other hand, it was shown in \cite{Montufar2014a} that a deep network can divide the space into an exponential number of sets, which can not be achieved by shallow networks that use the same number of parameters.
 Similarly, the authors in \cite{Cohen2015} conclude that functions implemented by DNNs are exponentially more expressive than functions implemented by shallow networks.
 The work in \cite{Telgarsky2016a} shows that for a given number of parameters and a given depth, there always exists a DNN that can be approximated by a shallower network only if the number of parameters in the shallow network is exponential in the number of layers of the deep network.

-The authors in \cite{Mallat2012,Bruna2012} provide insight into convolutional DNNs by proposing the Scattering transform - a convolutional DNN like transform, which is based on the wavelet transform and pointwise non-linearities.
-They show that such architectures are locally translation invariant and stable to deformations.
-These are further analysed by \cite{Wiatowski2015c}, extending the analysis to semi-discrete shift-invariant frames.
+Scattering transform - a convolutional DNN like transform, which is based on the wavelet transform and pointwise non-linearities - provides insights into translation invariance and stability to deformations of convolutional DNNs \cite{Mallat2012,Bruna2012,Wiatowski2015c}.

 DNNs with random weights are studied in \cite{Giryes2015}, where it is shown that such networks perform distance preserving embedding of low-dimensional data manifolds.
 The authors in \cite{Choromanska2015b} model a loss function of DNN with a spin-glass model and show that for large networks the local optima of the loss function are close to the global optima.
-The authors in \cite{Haeffele2015} study the optimization of DNN from perspective of tensor factorization and show that if a network is large, then it is possible to find the global minima from any initialization with a gradient descent algorithm.
-The role of DNNs in improving convergence speed of various iterative algorithms is studied in \cite{Giryes2016}.
+Optimization aspects of DNNs are studied from the perspective of tensor factorization in \cite{Haeffele2015} where it is shown that if a network is large, then it is possible to find the global minima from any initialization with a gradient descent algorithm.
+The role of DNNs in improving convergence speed of various iterative algorithms is studied in~\cite{Giryes2016}.